Mullingar – County Westmeath's Vibrant Market Town

 Overview

-Mullingar (Irish: An Muileann gCearr) is the administrative centre of County Westmeath and the third‑largest town in the Irish Midland Region, with a population of 22,667 (2022).
-Nestled on the River Brosna, the town is a gateway to three major lakes – Lough Owel, Lough Ennell and Lough Derravaragh – and sits on the historic Royal Canal.
-Its compact centre, vibrant shopping streets and a range of hotels make it an ideal base for exploring the Midlands.
+Mullingar (Irish: An Muileann gCearr) is the administrative centre of County Westmeath and the third-largest town in the Irish Midland Region, with a population of 22,667 (2022).
+Situated on the River Brosna, the town acts as a gateway to three major lakes – Lough Owel, Lough Ennell and Lough Derravaragh – and sits on the historic Royal Canal.
+Its compact centre, lively shopping streets and range of hotels make it an ideal base for exploring the Midlands.

 History

-The present Cathedral of Christ the King, built in the 1930s on the site of an earlier 19th‑century cathedral, was dedicated on the day World War II began.
-The town’s market heritage survived until the cattle market closed in 2003, making way for the mixed‑use development Market Point.
+The present Cathedral of Christ the King, built in the 1930s on the site of an earlier 19th-century cathedral, was dedicated on 1 September 1939, the day World War II began.
+The town’s market heritage survived for centuries until the cattle market closed in 2003, making way for the mixed-use development Market Point.

 What to See & Do